28XX / 38XX 2-8-0s

-Masterpiece Models will build 60 of these classic 2-8-0s, which will be produced in three batches - the first with the original square front drop end, the second with the later curved front drop end, and a final batch of the later Collett '2884' modern variation.
+Masterpiece Models will build at least 60 of these classic 2-8-0s, which will be produced in three batches - the first with the original square front drop end, the second with the later curved front drop end, and a final batch of the later Collett '2884' modern variation.
 The quantity to be produced in each batch will be determined and refined by the number of provisional reservations received for each type.
-As the models are reserved they will be removed from the availability list and when a total of 60 have been reserved the list will be closed.
+As the models are reserved they will be removed from the availability list and when a total of 60 or marginally more have been reserved the list will be closed.

 Although there were comparatively few variations across the class and over the years it is necessary to limit the number of options offered in order to make this a feasible build.

 Therefore, as part of the standard specification, all our Churchward 28XX locomotives (choose from Nos.
 2800-83) will be supplied with Churchward 3,500 gallon tenders, long-cone Standard No. 1 boilers with superheaters and standard smokeboxes.
 All will have the later style of trailing sandboxes with external fillers (placing the Churchward models in the period from 1915 onwards) and will be fitted with plain coupling rods (only a few members of the class had fluted coupling rods at various periods).
 None of the Churchward locomotives will have whistle shields (this feature only appeared on No. 2853) or a fireiron tunnel.
 All the BR period locomotives will be fitted with smokebox door number plates and shedcode plates.